katiaku/katiaku/README.md

 ### :woman_technologist: Why Me?

-#### I am a problem solving Full Stack Developer based in Northern Spain 🏄‍♀️.
+#### I am a problem solving Frontend Developer based in Northern Spain 🏄‍♀️.
 My goal is to make the world just a little bit better by creating modern, intuitive and sensory pleasing web and mobile apps ✨.
 #### Driven by my natural curiosity and love for technology 🤖, I started coding with Visual Basic and HTML as a kid and finally converted my lifelong hobby into profession after COVID pandemic.
-#### Fav subjects: everything in and around React, React Native and Vue ecosystems, Node.js and npm, history of computers and programming.
+#### Fav subjects: everything in and around React, React Native and Next.js ecosystems, Node.js and npm, history of computers and programming.
 #### Random fact: feel free speaking to me in English | Español | Pусский | 日本語.
 #### If I'm not coding you can find me long-distance running🏃‍♀️ or preparing matcha🍵.
-#### Currently looking for a new remote role as Frontend Developer (React, Vue) / Mobile Developer (React Native).
+#### Currently looking for a new remote role as Frontend Developer (React, Next.js) / Mobile Developer (React Native).
 #### 🇬🇧 ➡️ [Check Out My CV!](https://github.com/katiaku/katiaku/blob/main/Ekaterina_Kushnir_CV_EN.pdf)
 #### 🇪🇸 ➡️ [¡Mi curriculum está aquí!](https://github.com/katiaku/katiaku/blob/main/Ekaterina_Kushnir_CV_ES.pdf)
 ---